Inpatient Medicine in Psychiatry (IMIP) Unit 1-9200

 IMIP clinicians work closely with the Medicine in Psychiatry Service’s Primary Care Team.
 Some clinical staff and faculty work in both the primary care and hospital setting to help ensure careful coordination before and after hospitalization.

 The IMIP unit is staffed by a collaborative multi-disciplinary team, that includes:

 - Nurses with acute medicine and psychiatry skills

-- Nurse Practitioners and Physician Assistants with acute medical care training
+- Nurse practitioners and physician assistants with acute medical care training and interest in psychiatry

-- A part-time embedded Psychiatrist who attends bi-weekly team meetings and acts as a bridge between the IMIP unit and the Psychiatry Consultation program
+- A psychiatrist who attends bi-weekly team meetings and acts as a bridge between the IMIP unit and the psychiatry consultation program

-Our unit offers a team-based approach to complex care.
-In addition to daily patient rounds, team-members also take part in daily a multidisciplinary meeting where patients’ individual needs are discussed from a biopsychosocial perspective.
-The emphasis of the meeting is to consider each patient’s individual medical, psychiatric and social service needs.
+In addition to daily patient rounds, all team-members take part in daily a multi-disciplinary meeting where each patient’s individual needs are discussed from a biopsychosocial perspective.
 Emphasis is placed on discussing risks and benefits of treatment options, challenges that may interfere with progress, and follow-up care.

 Innovation on the IMIP Unit

 IMIP has been at the forefront of a developing collaborations with similar units across the country that are focused on integrating medical and psychiatric care.
-To read more about the newly created National Consortium of Medical-Psychiatry Units (aka Complexity Intervention Units).
-Learn more about the MPU consortium on the Association of Medicine and Psychiatry website.
+To read more about the newly created National Consortium of Medical-Psychiatry Units (aka Complexity Intervention Units) and the the MPU consortium visit the Association of Medicine and Psychiatry website.

 Clinical Education on IMIP